Good For You,

 Frequently Asked Questions

-The compostable cups require diversion to a compostable waste stream to break down properly.
+• The compostable cups require diversion to a compostable waste stream to break down with its maximum environmental impact.
 We recognize that access to commercial composting facilities, as well as a district’s capacity to operate a composting program, can vary.
-However, we offer resources and support if schools need help establishing composting practices that align with their access to commercial composting facilities.
+These cups can still be disposed of in a normal waste bin and will still compost & return to the earth at a much faster rate than traditional plastics would.
+For more information, please reach out to us at LTota@dnoproduce.com